A-Merino/FormBuster/README.md

     - Figure out how to implement the information to show in this component when the graph is hovered
 1. **SignForm/SignForm.css**
     - fix half of the form off screen
+1. **Home/FullForm/SigTree.jsx**
+    - Find a way to mathematically center the graph in the svg
+1. **Form/Form.jsx**
+    - Remove submit buttons from inside of forms (the ones that dont work)